-Latest air quality planning that addresses the CO NAAQS
+Latest air quality planning that addresses the CO National Ambient Air Quality Standards

 2011 Carbon Monoxide Standard

 On August 12, 2011, the EPA finalized the CO NAAQS rule, which will retain the existing CO primary standards: an eight-hour standard of 9 ppm and a one-hour standard of 35 ppm.
-The latest near-road monitors are scheduled to be operational in Dallas-Fort Worth and Houston-Galveston-Brazoria areas by January 1, 2015 with Austin-Round Rock and San Antonio areas to be operational by January 1, 2017.
+The latest near-road monitors were deployed in the Dallas–Fort Worth and Houston-Galveston-Brazoria areas in April 2015 and additional monitors are scheduled to be operational in the Austin–Round Rock and San Antonio areas by January 1, 2017.

 Redesignation of the El Paso CO to attainment

 On February 13, 2008, the TCEQ submitted a SIP revision to request redesignation of the El Paso CO nonattainment area to attainment of the CO standard.
 The EPA proposed approval of the plan and the associated budget for motor vehicle emissions in the Federal Register (73 FR 45162) on August 4, 2008.
-The action was direct final, and the effective date for the redesignation was October 3, 2008.
+The action was published as a direct final rule, and the effective date for the redesignation was October 3, 2008.
 For more information, see El Paso and the State Implementation Plan.